zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Being an obliquity function, \\(C(z, 0) = 1\\).
 The function varies slowly, as long as the angle is far from being horizontal (which suggests an opportunity for a [small angle approximation](https://en.wikipedia.org/wiki/Small-angle_approximation)).

 To my knowledge, the Chapman function does not have a [closed-form](https://en.wikipedia.org/wiki/Closed-form_expression#Analytic_expression) expression.
 Many [approximations](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2011JD016706) exist.
 Unfortunately, most of them are specific to Earth's atmosphere, and we are interested in a general solution.
 The most accurate approximation I have found was developed by [David Huestis](https://ui.adsabs.harvard.edu/abs/2001JQSRT..69..709H/abstract).
 It is based on a power series expansion of the integrand.
-Using the first two terms results in the following formula for \\(\theta < \pi/2\\):
+Using the first two terms results in the following formula for \\(\theta \leq \pi/2\\):

 $$ \begin{aligned} \tag{44} C_u(z, \theta) \approx
     & \sqrt{\frac{1 - \sin{\theta}}{1 + \sin{\theta}}} \Bigg(1 - \frac{1}{2 (1 + \sin{\theta})} \Bigg) + \frac{\sqrt{\pi z}}{\sqrt{1 + \sin{\theta}}} \times \cr